jimfoltz/NFM-for-SketchUp/README.md

 menu item.
 * Copy and paste the code into the NFM Car Maker code editor.
 * Press Save & Preview

+If a surface is selected, only the selected surface is displayed in the dialog.